 Many of the plans you'll find offered both on and off your state's individual health insurance exchange will be HMO plans.

-Plans that are set up as HMOs may have what's called a "closed network," which means the insurer won't pay anything for your care if you see a doctor or other health care provider who's not in the network.
+HMOs may have what's called a "closed network," which means the insurer won't pay anything for your care if you see a doctor or other health care provider who is not in the network.
 The exception that rule is if you need emergency care while you're outside your immediate network.
 In that scenario, your HMO may still cover the cost of care.

 PPO (Preferred Provider Organization) Policy